shivangi-aneja/Multi-Modal-Brain-Segmentation/README.md

 ## Requirements

-- The code has been written in Python (3.5.2) and Tensorflow (1.7.0)
+- The code has been written in Python and Tensorflow
-- Make sure to install all the libraries given in requirement.txt (You can do so by the following command)
+- Install all the libraries given in requirement.txt (You can do so by the following command)
 ```
 pip install -r requirement.txt
 ```